IMPACT Foundation

 Overview

-With annual income of £2.28 million and charitable expenditure of £1.93 million (2023-24), IMPACT UK operates as a fundraising organization that channels support to established partner foundations across Africa and Asia.
+With annual income of £2.28 million and charitable expenditure of £1.93 million in the most recent accounts, IMPACT UK operates as a fundraising organisation that channels support to established partner foundations across Africa and Asia.
 In the most recent year, nearly 875,000 people benefited from IMPACT's interventions.
-The organization has supported 13 partner organizations working in 11 countries, including autonomous national foundations such as IMPACT Bangladesh, IMPACT Nepal, IMPACT India Foundation, and IMPACT East Africa.
+The organisation has supported 13 partner organisations working in 11 countries, including autonomous national foundations such as IMPACT Bangladesh, IMPACT Nepal, IMPACT India Foundation, and IMPACT East Africa.

 Funding Priorities

-IMPACT UK provides financial support to a select network of established partner organizations:
+IMPACT UK provides financial support to a select network of established partner organisations:

 Asia: